bcherny/resume/README.md

 Resume
 ======

 Best viewed in a maximized browser window.
 Tested on **Chrome, Firefox, and Safari**.
-Not compatible with tablets or anything with a small screen, though that is a function of producing this resume on a time constraint.
+Not compatible with tablets or anything with a small screen, as the content has a visual layout which cannot be both beautiful and usable on a screen smaller than a desktop.
 I can add small screen compatibility, just drop an [issue](https://github.com/eighttrackmind/resume/issues).

 **[See it here](http://eighttrackmind.github.io/resume/)**